Here's what you need to know...

 Experts constantly contradict one another, so the best thing to do is look for similarities between their recommendations.

 Case in point: pull-ups.
-Every coach who's ever been published (and a few thousand who haven't) recommends pull-ups for building a bigger, stronger, healthier upper body.
-That's a pretty good indication that you should be doing them, too.
+Every coach recommends pull-ups.
+That's a sign you should be doing them, too.

-But why are they so awesome?
+But why are pull-ups so awesome?
 And what are the best ways to improve at them?
-Here are 6 different rationales and recommendations.
+Here are six perspectives from six different coaches.

-Pull-ups are my favorite upper body pulling movement.
-Along with being arguably the best lat builder in existence, they also work a lot of other muscles surrounding the scapulae and pelvis.
+Along with being the best lat-builder in existence, pull-ups also work a lot of other muscles surrounding the scapulae and pelvis.